To get preapproved for a car loan, set a budget, get your documents together, shop around, and apply.

 If you’re shopping for a car, preapproval is generally a good idea.
 You will need to show proof of finances to a lending institution before they will preapprove you for a loan—but if you have all your documentation ready, it should be pretty easy.

 Before you approach a financial institution, you need to figure out what you can actually afford.
+There's no sense getting preapproved for a car loan if you're not going to be able to realistically afford it, approval or not.
 What monthly payment amount can you handle comfortably?
 What interest rate makes sense for your long-term budget?